Updated June 16, 2021

 - Before broadcast/publication consider that you may need to return to this location.
 Will your coverage affect your welcome if you return?

-Physical safety: Covering crime
+Physical safety: Working in areas affected by crime

-To minimize the risk:
+To help minimize the risk

 - Research the locations you will be working in and understand the dynamics before going in.
 Adapt your plans accordingly.

 - Avoid working at night in high-crime areas.
 If you have to report, make sure other people are with you.